CultivateHQ/cultivateHQ.com/source/posts/2018-11-15-elixir-nested-modules-imports-and-aliases.html.md

 end
 ```

 Ok, I lied.
-There are some other surprising aspects to nested modules: while the outer modules functions are not imported to the inner, any imports to the outer module are also available to the inner one; while the outer module is not implicitly aliased in the inner module, any modules aliased in the outer module are also aliased in the inner.
+There are some other surprising aspects to nested modules:

+* While the outer module's functions are not imported to the inner, any imports to the outer module are also available to the inner one.
+* While the outer module is not implicitly aliased in the inner module, any modules aliased in the outer module are also aliased in the inner.

 ```elixir
 defmodule Namespace.InNamespace do